 In May 2003, I joined Financial Engineering Associates as Strategist for Physical Asset Models.
 I contributed to prototyping, development, sales, & support of option pricing/hedging models for gas storage, power generation, load obligations, swing rights, weather-triggered commodity options, and portfolios of the above instruments.
 I also did sales presentations, articles, user support, training, and adaptation of products to practical application in energy trading.
 These efforts allowed FEA to capture and retain dominant market share in the energy storage market.

 In May 2005, I joined OGE Energy's deregulated business as Director of Quantitative Analysis.
 In November 2005 I was promoted to Vice President Energy Marketing & Trading, with overall P&L and administrative responsibility for OGE Energy Resources, Inc. (OERI), the group responsible for leading OGE Energy Corp's asset optimization (leased transportation and storage) and hedging (natural gas, NGLs, condensate/crude, SO2, NO2, and renewable energy credits).
 In October 2007 I was promoted to President, OERI.
 Additional governance/oversight responsibilities included chairing Enogex's Commodity Guidance Committee and sitting on OGE Energy's corporate Risk Oversight Committee.
-In March 2009 I joined the OERI board and remained there until Energy Resources was converted to LLC in October 2010 (at which time its board authority was consolidated at the parent level).
+In March 2009 I joined the OERI board and remained there until Energy Resources was converted to LLC in October 2010 (board authority was consolidated to the parent level after private equity investment from ArcLight Energy).
 I left OGE in July 2012 to care for aging family.

 In April 2014, I cofounded EcoCentri LLC, which held exclusive rights to Maximum Achievable Control Technology (MACT) for reduction of harmful emissions such as particulates, metals, SOx, NOx, and CO2 from coal and gas fired power plants.
 Upon expiry of the license, EcoCentri was dissolved in late 2018 without liabilities.